Barrackpur Cantonment: Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km^{2} The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Barrackpur Cantonment is bounded by North Barrackpur on the north, Barrackpore on the east and south, and the Hooghly River on the west.

 Police station

 Barrackpore police station under Barrackpore Police Commissionerate has jurisdiction over Barrackpur Cantonment Board.

 Demographics

 Population

-As per the 2011 Census of India, Barrckpore Cantonment Board had a total population of 17,380, of which 8,872 (51%) were males and 8,508 (49%) were females.
+As per the 2011 Census of India, Barrackpore Cantonment Board had a total population of 17,380, of which 8,872 (51%) were males and 8,508 (49%) were females.
 Population below 6 years was 1,447.
 The total number of literates in Barrackpore CB was 14,096 (88.47% of the population over 6 years).

 As of 2001 India census, Barrackpur Cantonment had a population of 22,014.
 Males constitute 55% of the population and females 45%.
 Barrackpur Cantonment has an average literacy rate of 80%, higher than the national average of 59.5%; with 59% of the literates being male and 41% being female.
 9% of the population is under 6 years of age.